-When Kat and I arrived at Portland International Airport on Thursday morning, long before the sun would rise, we were nearly giddy as we passed through security, ecstatic that our adventure to New York City had finally arrived.
+When Kat and I arrived at the Portland airport on Thursday morning, long before the sun would rise, we were nearly giddy as we passed through security, ecstatic that our adventure to the New York City Wine & Food Festival had finally arrived.
 As we made our way to the gate, we noticed a monk walking in front of us, and chattered about it being a good omen.
 After a brief wait, I stood patiently in line waiting for a seat assignment as others funneled into line, my mind wondering if I would be cast to the bowels of the back of the plane, shooting Kat a worried look.
 “Remember, we’ve got monk blessings!” she shouted.

 “Here we are,” the attendant murmured from behind the counter, as she handed me my boarding pass.
 “First row.”